travel guide: tulum, playa del carmen, cozumel

 Coco Tulum: This is a fun black and white swing bar where we got chips and salsa and drinks and played on the beach

 Playa Playa Project: We did the jungle art walk after relaxing on the beach for a bit and found a little sign that said “be what you dream” where you write out your dream on a little piece of paper and attach them to the trees in the jungle.
 The kids wrote “ that they dream that everyone in the world be happy”.
-This place also has hundreds of cats that roam which the kids liked looking at from afar too!
+This place also has hundreds of cats that roam which the kids liked looking at from afar too! update: as of may 2019 this secret dream walk area was torn down for the expansion of their hotel!

 The Azulik: giant nets suspended over the jungle with pretty views and amazing wood stick ceilings, it has a restaurant also that looked amazing but this place was adults only so Bryan hung outside with the kids while explored a tiny.
 So beautiful, and definitely a must see.